- Councils & Projects

 Security and Disaster Preparedness Programs

-Integrated Resilient Design Program (IRDP) – The Institute established this program to focus on innovative approaches to the design, construction and operation of buildings and infrastructures that are resilient to natural and man-made disasters.
+Integrated Resilient Design Program (IRDP) – NIBS established this program to focus on innovative approaches to the design, construction and operation of buildings and infrastructures that are resilient to natural and man-made disasters.
 IRDP projects are currently sponsored by the U.S. Department of Homeland Security's Science and Technology Directorate, whose High Performance Integrated Design Resilience program develops tools and resources so users can integrate resilience to reduce the impact of disruptive events and the duration of their effects.

 Facility Performance and Sustainability Programs

 Building Enclosure Council (BEC) National – BEC National facilitates a network of affiliated architects, engineers, contractors, manufacturers and others located in major cities across the United States.
-A joint initiative of the National Institute of Building Sciences Building Enclosure Technology and Environment Council (BETEC) and the American Institute of Architects, the local BECs provide a forum for the construction industry to address building enclosures, which play such a critical role in building performance and energy efficiency.
+A joint initiative of the National Institute of Building Sciences Building Enclosure Technology and Environment Council (BETEC) and the American Institute of Architects, the local BECs provide a forum for the construction industry to address building enclosures, which play a critical role in building performance and energy efficiency.

-WBDG Whole Building Design Guide® – WBDG is a comprehensive, internet-based portal to a wide range of federal- and private-sector building-related guidance criteria and technology.
+WBDG Whole Building Design Guide® Workgroup – WBDG is a comprehensive, internet-based portal to a wide range of federal- and private-sector building-related guidance criteria and technology.
 It creatively links information across traditional professional disciplines to encourage integrated thinking and “whole building” performance.
 Users can access WBDG information through a series of “levels” by way of three major categories: 1) Design Guidance; 2) Project Management; and 3) Operation and Maintenance.
 The WBDG includes a comprehensive library of over 12,000 design criteria, other construction documents and executable programs from federal and private organizations.

 ProjNetSM – Project extranet (ProjNetSM) is an internet-based service that allows the secure exchange and processing of design and construction information among authorized business partners.
 ProjNetSM offers a suite of tools to manage owner-related business processes, including design reviews, bidder inquiry, requests for information and construction submittal reviews.
 ProjNetSM facilitates the formal oversight, control, review, management and secure exchange of complex project documents among and between all project stakeholders.